 One of our most frequently asked questions concerning GDPR law is “What are the privacy rights of EU citizens?”

-Under GDPR law, EU residents have new legal rights over and above the previous rights provide by the Data Protection Act.
+Under GDPR law, EU residents have new legal rights over and above the previous rights provided by the Data Protection Act.
 In this brief video we reveal exactly what these rights are – and the importance of achieving compliance, in order to avoid punitive fines and reputational damage.

 The Data Privacy rights of EU citizens